ALTRAVIA

 STAGE 04

-STAGE 04: San Damiano d’Asti – Alba
+STAGE 04: San Damiano d’Asti to Alba

-Length: 22.3 km
+Distance: 22.3 km

 We enter the heart of the lands declared a UNESCO World Heritage Site: it will not be difficult to understand why.
 After a quiet start, descending from San Damiano d’Asti we plunge into a wide valley that, among meadows, crops and hazelnut groves, takes us through the village of Priocca, the first town in the Roero and the province of Cuneo that we encounter.
 We climb further and reach Magliano Alfieri and its castle, steeped in historical and literary memories, overlooking the Tanaro valley.

-We descend and ascend between rows of vines, which fade away on either side of us, giving us evocative views.
+We descend and ascend among rows of vines, which fade away on either side of us, giving us evocative views.
 The route arrives at Guarene with its castle, which dominates the Tanaro valley from above.
 Here appears at our feet, on the bank of the river, the town of Alba, capital of the Langhe.

 We descend as we approach, among ever-expanding hazelnut groves, until we enter the historic center of the city of a hundred towers, famous for its white truffles, tonda gentile hazelnuts, fine wines and its gastronomic tradition, the heart of our itinerary.